Palestine Liberation Organization: Early actions

 At its first summit meeting in Cairo in 1964, the Arab League initiated the creation of an organization representing the Palestinian people.
 The Palestinian National Council convened in Jerusalem on 28 May 1964.
 After concluding the meeting, the PLO was founded on 2 June 1964.
 Its stated "complementary goals" were Arab unity and the liberation of Palestine.

-The PLO began their militancy campaign from its inception with an attack on Israel's National Water Carrier in January 1965.
 The group used guerrilla tactics to attack Israel from their bases in Jordan (which then included the West Bank), Lebanon, Egypt (Gaza Strip), and Syria.

 The most notable of what were considered terrorist acts committed by member organizations of the PLO were in the 1970s.
 The 1970 Avivim school bus massacre by the Democratic Front for the Liberation of Palestine (DFLP), killed nine children, three adults and crippled 19.
 In the late 1960s and early 1970s, the Popular Front for the Liberation of Palestine, the second-largest PLO faction after al-Fatah, carried out a number of attacks and plane hijackings mostly directed at Israel, most infamously the Dawson's Field hijackings, which precipitated the Black September crisis.

 In 1972, the Black September Organization, whose relationship to the PLO is disputed, carried out the Munich massacre of Israeli Olympic athletes.
 In 1974, members of the DFLP seized a school in Israel and killed a total of 26 students and adults and wounded over 70 in the Ma'alot massacre.
-The 1975, Savoy Hotel hostage situation killing 8 hostages and 3 soldiers, carried out by Fatah.
-The 1978, Coastal road massacre killing 37 Israelis and wounding 76, also carried out by Fatah.
+The 1975 Savoy Hotel hostage situation, killing 8 hostages and 3 soldiers, was carried out by Fatah.
+The 1978 Coastal road massacre, killing 37 Israelis and wounding 76, was also carried out by Fatah.